 KJV – messenger, preach, publish, shew forth, (bear, bring, carry, preach, good, tell good) tidings.

 Notice: preach, publish GOOD TIDINGS.
 Yes, that’s old English, but you understand it.
 One flesh means the good news of being Christ’s helpmeet.
 It’s an excellent message published from the beginning of Creation.
 It’s the fabulous outcome of the creation of man and woman, the advent of Christ and His Church.
 What could be better news than that?
 It’s the Gospel – the Good News of what God has planned for all humanity.

 Only through the UNION of Christ and the Church, His Church, the One He founded, of which He’s the Cornerstone, which He nurtures, betroths and marries can God’s Plan be accomplished.

-This blog post is an excerpt from chapter 8.3 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 3.3 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, One Flesh – Ultimately, Inseparable – Together Forever
+Please use the Social Network links just below to share this information from The Explanation, One Flesh – Ultimately, Inseparable – Together Forever